red-hat-storage/cockpit-ceph-installer/README.md

 2.2 Pull the image from docker hub (~670MB)
 ```
-# sudo docker pull jolmomar/ansible_runner_service
+# sudo docker pull jolmomar/ansible_runner_service:latest
 ```

 ### 3. Enable the cockpit interface
 If your testing with Ceph Nautilus, the installer requires a host for Metrics (prometheus and grafana).
 The port used by Prometheus conflicts with the port used by cockpit, so if you want to run the metrics services on the 'ansible host, you need to;
-  3.1 Set up an overridge file for cockpit
+3.1 Set up an override file for cockpit
 ```
 # sudo su -
 # mkdir /etc/systemd/system/cockpit.socket.d